-Suddenlink and Optimum both offer the Altice Advantage program for veterans receiving public assistance.
+Optimum offers the Altice Advantage program for veterans receiving public assistance.
 Verizon and AT&T’s military internet plans are also available for veterans.
 If you’re not sure if an ISP has plans for veterans, call and ask to speak to a sales representative.

 Author - Peter Christiansen

 Peter Christiansen writes about satellite internet, rural connectivity, livestreaming, and parental controls for HighSpeedInternet.com.
 Peter holds a PhD in communication from the University of Utah and has been working in tech for over 15 years as a computer programmer, game developer, filmmaker, and writer.
 His writing has been praised by outlets like Wired, Digital Humanities Now, and the New Statesman.